CSE-SouthwestHS/PrisonersDilemmaSWHS-MASTER/README.md

 `strategy_description`: a string, no more then 350 characters long, containing no newlines or other weird blank space (must not match regex [^a-zA-Z\d\s:.,'%`])

-`move(my_history, their_history, my_score, their_score, opponent_name)`: Your definition for this function returning either `'b'` or `'c'` for BETRAY or COLLUDE.
-You can also `import GLOBALS` and return `GLOBALS.BETRAY` or `GLOBALS.COLLUDE` to make non-hard coded responses (see usage in example3 & 4). `my_moves` and `their_moves` are strings containing the responses each player has made so far during one round of the iterated dilemma, and `my_score` and `their_score` are ints that will usually be negative containing each player's score so far in this round.
+`move(my_history, their_history, my_score, their_score, opponent_name)`: Your definition for this function returning
+either `'b'` or `'c'` for BETRAY or COLLUDE.
+You can also `import GLOBALS` and return `GLOBALS.BETRAY` or `GLOBALS.COLLUDE` to make non-hard coded responses (see usage in example3 & 4). `my_moves` and `their_moves` are strings containing the responses each player has made so far during one round of the prisoners dilemma, and `my_score` and `their_score` are ints that will usually be negative containing each player's score so far in this round.